 It’s yet again another form of meditation, so by sitting down and focusing on your breathing for 5-15 minutes a day triggers the parasympathetic nervous system which can greatly reduce your stress.
 And stress, as we know, increases stress hormones, which makes that stubborn belly fat cling on for dear life, even for those with the healthiest of eating habits.

-So, fight the excess stress bulge by focusing on your breath.
-Begin by inhaling through your nose, hold briefly, and exhale through the mouth with a whooshing sound.
+So, get rid of the excess stress weight by focusing on your breath.
+Start by inhaling through your nose, hold briefly, and exhale through the mouth with a whooshing sound.
 Try to keep the inhales and exhales the same length of time.
 For examples 5 seconds in and 5 seconds out.

 All of these forms of meditation are great for weight loss and your overall health and well-being.
 You’ve got nothing to lose and everything to gain by trying them.
 You’ll feel more relaxed, positive outlook on life and your body.
 So give them a try!